 Perhaps the fear of missing out is one reason?
 The way they structure their videos in a very neat and organized fashion (categorized by projects) makes it super easy to follow along.
 It’s very addictive as well.
 Let that be a lesson for all of you wannabe automotive influencers out there: make it easy for your subscribers to follow along, and you’ll hook them for life.

 By the way, if you’re looking for more tips on how to get started making car videos on YouTube, check out the article that I wrote about doing automotive reviews.

 Anyway, I’ve got a lot of vague ideas in regards to why I like watching the goonzquad brother so much.
 However, there are three very cut and dry reasons I can think of immediately:

 - Second, they are completely fearless, and not afraid to try anything.
-From repairing carbon fiber to replacing and fixing engines, they’re not afraid to roll up their sleeves and get dirty.
+From repairing carbon fiber and replacing engines on cars, to building houses – they’re not afraid to roll up their sleeves and get dirty.
 Even if they have no idea what they’re doing and they’ve got to learn along the way.

 - Finally, it’s amazing to watch these boys grow and have so much success at such an early age.
-At the time of this writing, they’re not even 20 years old and they’ve got a YouTube channel with millions of subscribers.
+Even before the age of 20, they built a YouTube channel with millions of subscribers (and it’s only been growing from there).
 That’s what I call massive success.